TeamPneumatic/pnc-repressurized/README.md

 ### Not Working Yet

 * Multipart pressure tubes with MCMP2; support is in, but not working yet.
 I need to get a better understanding of the API.
 Pressure tubes work fine if you set "mcmultipart" to "false" in ``config/pneumaticcraft/thirdparty.cfg``.
-* Assembly system (server-side logic not quite working, no client rendering of rotating robotic arms)
 * Elevators (no client-side rendering, raises player but player drops as soon as lift reaches top)
 * Pneumatic Villagers
 * Flux Compressor (not in game, need to reimplement using Forge Energy)